Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials: Methods

 where \(\rho_i\) is the atomic density representation used in SOAP.
 The \(1/r\) decay of \(V_i\) enables descriptors to capture structural information beyond local neighbourhoods without requiring prohibitively large cutoffs.

 Symmetry-adapted kernels sensitive to structural features at different length scales can be constructed by choosing different representations for the atomic environments, \(\ket{\chi_i^{(2)}}\) in \autoref{eq:lambda_kernel_abstract}.
 SOAP uses \(\ket{\chi_i^{(2)}} = \ket{\rho_i \otimes \rho_i}\), relying solely on the local atomic density representation.
-LODE combines local and electrostatic representation as \(\ket{\chi_i^{(2)}}=\ket{\rho_i \otimes V_{i}}\)~\cite{grisafiIncorporatingLongrangePhysics2019,grisafiMultiscaleApproachPrediction2021}.
-LOVV (\(\ket{\chi_i^{(2)}} = \ket{V_i \otimes V_i}\)) was briefly introduced by Grisafi et al.~\cite{grisafiMultiscaleApproachPrediction2021} but its utility for long-range systems was not established, and we demonstrate here its crucial role in moir\'e materials prediction.
+Several different LODE descriptors can be built.
+The one used in most recent works~\cite{grisafiPredictingChargeDensity2023,rossiLearningElectrostaticResponse2025a}, LODE(1,1) which we refer to here simply as LODE, combines local and electrostatic representation as \(\ket{\chi_i^{(2)}}=\ket{\rho_i \otimes V_{i}}\)~\cite{grisafiIncorporatingLongrangePhysics2019,grisafiMultiscaleApproachPrediction2021}.
+The descriptor we call LOVV (\(\ket{\chi_i^{(2)}} = \ket{V_i \otimes V_i}\)) in this paper corresponds to LODE(0,2) in the original nomenclature, meaning it has no density components and two potential-like components.
+Its utility for long-range systems was not extensively investigated previously, and we demonstrate here its crucial role in moir\'e materials prediction.
 These descriptors exhibit distinct sensitivity ranges as quantified in \autoref{tab:descriptor_ranges}: SOAP is limited by its \(6\angs\) cutoff, while LODE and LOVV maintain sensitivity up to \(13\angs\) and \(17\angs\) respectively (details in \sinfo Section S5A).
 Performance comparisons across different materials and twist angles are presented in \autoref{sec:results}, with physical discussion in \autoref{sec:discussions}.